Applying for SSDI After Surgery: Timing and Evidence

 Frequently Asked Questions

-TL;DR: Apply 3 to 6 months after surgery if you have not recovered enough to return to work.
+Apply 3 to 6 months after surgery if you have not recovered enough to return to work.
 The SSA typically waits to see post-surgical outcomes before deciding.
-Document pre-surgical condition, surgical records, complications, post-surgical limitations that persist, physical therapy records showing plateau, and your surgeon's assessment of permanent restrictions.
+Document your pre-surgical condition, surgical records, complications, post-surgical limitations that persist, physical therapy records showing a plateau, and your surgeon's assessment of permanent restrictions.
+Failed surgery with continued symptoms is also important evidence.

 What the SSA Evaluates?